ljyljy/Project-1/README.md

-The kind of data you'd like to work with/field you're interested in (e.g., geodata, weather data, etc.)
+﻿The kind of data you'd like to work with/field you're interested in (e.g., geodata, weather data, etc.)

 Data related to the movie industry.
 Start with just the United States, (possibly extend to China and India).